 What Does The Property Market In France Look Like In 2020?

-With such positive figures seen in 2019, will 2020 see the further boom or will the bubble burst?
-Most property market commentators suggest that the market is strong enough to continue growing into 2020, and even beyond.
-Our experts estimate increases of around 1.5% in average asking prices across France, while predicting prices in Paris to soar by as much as 6%.
+With such positive figures seen in 2019, most property market commentators, prior to the coronavirus pandemic, suggested that the market was strong enough to continue growing into 2020, and even beyond.
+Experts estimated increases of around 1.5% in average asking prices across France, while predicting prices in Paris to soar by as much as 6%.
+This is now unlikely to happen, but gives us a good indication as to how the market might reacts.

-However, some spectators predict a move away from big-city property purchases.
+Some spectators also predicted a move away from big-city property purchases.
 With so many transactions in larger cities, negotiations are rare.
-As supply declines and prices continue to rise in city regions, commentators like Christine Fumagalli suggests that buyers will increasingly choose to purchase property in ‘secondary’ cities, like Rouen, Orleans and Angers – developing areas in commuter belts, within easy travelling distance of large cities.
+As supply declines and prices continue to rise in city regions, commentators like Christine Fumagalli suggested that buyers will increasingly choose to purchase property in ‘secondary’ cities, like Rouen, Orleans and Angers – developing areas in commuter belts, within easy travelling distance of large cities.
 These areas certainly have their appeal, with green spaces and less pollution, while still enjoying the amenities of the nearby larger cities.

-If you’re looking to invest in property in France, the market shows no signs of slowing any time soon.
-Purchasing now could result in financial returns within just a few years, if the market continues its upward trend.
+If you’re looking to invest in property in France, the current situation may present incredible opportunities.
+Purchasing now could result in financial returns within just a few years, if the market continues its upward trend and recovers quickly.

 As specialist buying agents, France is always a popular choice with our clients, for good reason.
 We’ve helped families and investors secure their perfect home in France, and we can help you too.
 Get in touch to discuss your property needs with our specialist team.